Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Introduction

-It has been recently shown \cite{Kotter08} that an error control code for noncoherent network coding, called a subspace code, is a set of \textbf{subspaces} (of a vector space), and information is encoded in the choice of a subspace as a codeword; a set of packets that generate the chosen subspace is then transmitted \cite{Kotter08}.
-In contrast, a code in classical coding theory is a set of \textbf{vectors}, and information is encoded in the choice of a vector as a codeword.
-A subspace code is called a \emph{constant-dimension code} (CDCs) if its subspaces are of the \textbf{same dimension}.
+It has been recently shown \cite{Kotter08} that an error control code for noncoherent network coding, called a subspace code, is a set of subspaces (of a vector space), and information is encoded in the choice of a subspace as a codeword; a set of packets that generate the chosen subspace is then transmitted \cite{Kotter08}.
+A subspace code is called a \emph{constant-dimension code} (CDC) if its subspaces are of the same dimension.
 CDCs are of particular interest since they lead to simplified network protocols due to the fixed dimension.
 A class of asymptotically optimal CDCs have been proposed in \cite{Kotter08}, and they are referred to as the KK codes.
 A decoding algorithm based on interpolation for bivariate linearized polynomials is also proposed in~\cite{Kotter08} for the KK codes.
 It was shown that KK codes correspond to \emph{lifting}~\cite{Silva08} of Gabidulin codes~\cite{Gabidulin85,Roth91}, a class of optimal rank metric codes.
-Gabidulin codes are also called maximum rank distance (MRD) codes, since they achieve the Singleton bound in the rank metric~\cite{Gabidulin85}, as RS codes achieve the Singleton bound of Hamming distance.
-Gabidulin codes have found applications in storage systems~\cite{Roth91}, space-time coding~\cite{Lusina03} as well as cryptography~\cite{Gabidulin91a}, and various decoding algorithms have been proposed for Gabidulin codes~\cite{Gabidulin92a,Gabidulin03,Richter04,Richter04a,Gabidulin08a}.
+Gabidulin codes are also called maximum rank distance (MRD) codes, since they achieve the Singleton bound in the rank metric~\cite{Gabidulin85}, as Reed--Solomon (RS) codes achieve the Singleton bound of Hamming distance.
 Due to the connection between Gabidulin and KK codes, the decoding of KK codes can be viewed as generalized decoding of Gabidulin codes, which involves \emph{deviations} as well as errors and erasures~\cite{Silva08}.
-Gabidulin codes are significant in themselves.
-For coherent network coding, the error correction capability of error control schemes is succinctly described by the \emph{rank metric} \cite{Silva09}; thus error control codes for coherent network coding are essentially rank metric codes.
+Gabidulin codes are significant in themselves: For coherent network coding, the error correction capability of error control schemes is succinctly described by the \emph{rank metric} \cite{Silva09}; thus error control codes for coherent network coding are essentially rank metric codes.